uw-it-edm/docfinity-rest-api-reference/docs/docfinity-101.md

 ## Document Attributes

 In addition to metadata values, indexed `Documents` also have `Document Attributes`.
-These are common pieces of information stored for all `Documents` regardless of the `Document Type` is assigned to.
+These are common pieces of information stored for all `Documents` regardless of the `Document Type` assigned to it.
 Examples of document attributes are:

 - "id"
 - "displayName"